 This course covers the knowledge and skills that an operator, technician, engineer or programmer needs to set up and program a robot.
 Recommended safety procedures are integrated into all training exercises.
 There are lectures, demonstrations and a series of lab exercises designed to reinforce what the student has learned.
-Prerequisite: MATH090M with a grade of "C or better.
+Prerequisite: ADMT112M.